1 dead, 1 injured in shooting on Suburban Circle in Portsmouth

 PORTSMOUTH, Va.
-(WAVY) — Portsmouth police are investigating a shooting the left a man dead and a woman seriously injured Sunday night.
+(WAVY) — Portsmouth police are investigating a shooting that left a man dead and a woman seriously injured Sunday night.

-According to officials, the shooting occurred just before 11 p.m.
-Sunday evening in the 10 block of Suburban Circle, in the Cradock area of the city.
+Police say the shooting happened just before 11 p.m. in the 10 block of Suburban Circle, in the Cradock area of the city.

 Dispatchers received a report of a woman who was shot at the location.
-When police officers arrived at the scene, they found a man and a woman with gunshot wound injuries.
+When police officers arrived at the scene, they found a man and a woman with gunshot wounds.

 Medics pronounced the man deceased on the scene.
 The woman was transported to the hospital with serious injuries.